 Our 'Journeys and Discoveries' theme will begin with a BIG ART project with a difference.
 Our project will be driven by our Covid19 lockdown emotions and experiences as we learn about the London Festival of Architecture Giant Doll's House Project.
 This project is an installation art display that we will mirror in our classroom.
 The terms Stand as One and Alone Together will allow us to discuss our own communities and lead us into the beginnings of our refugee journey.
 My holistic plan will guide you through our learning and how our theme is weaved through each subject where possible.
 Click here to read this term's holistic plan

 Homework will be set each Friday.
 I encourage you to complete all your homework fully and on time.
-I use homework to consolidate your learning and to enable you to prepare for a new week.
-I will continue to run homework clubs during the week (some lunchtimes) to support this.
+I use homework to consolidate or build upon your learning and to enable you to prepare for a new week.
+I am hoping, in the near future, to run homework clubs during the week (some lunchtimes) to support this.
 Please be sure to use them whenever you need to.
 Homework will be checked and re-visited each week.